 The Open Door will help you file all required documents for USCIS, including the I800a and I800.
 We will assist you at every stage of the adoption process and connect you with our attorney in El Salvador, who will guide you through the process in the country.

 After provisional approval of Form I-800, your adoption consultant will assist you in submitting a visa application to the Consular Section of the United States Embassy in San Salvador, El Salvador, which is responsible for issuing immigrant visas for children of El Salvador.

-The consular officer will send a letter (referred to as an “Article 5 Letter”) to the Salvadoran Central Authority in any intercountry adoption involving U.S. citizen parents and a child from El Salvador where all Convention requirements are met and the consular officer determines that the child appears eligible to immigrate to the United States.
-This letter will inform the Salvadoran’s Central Authority that the parents are eligible and suited to adopt, that all indications are that the child may enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.
+The consular office will send a letter (called the “Article 5 Letter”) to the Salvadoran Central Authority in any international adoption that involves US citizen parents and a child from El Salvador where all the requirements of the Convention are met and the consular officer determines that the child appears to be eligible to immigrate to the United States.
+This letter will inform the Central Authority of El Salvador that the parents are eligible and suitable to adopt, that everything indicates that the child can enter and reside permanently in the Unites States, and that the Central Authority of the United States accepts that adoption can proceed.

 It is at this time when the Attorney General of the Republic authorizes the adoption that the administrative stage ends and we start the judicial process with the presentation of the request that meets the requirements of the law.

 A sentencing hearing will be scheduled in court that both adoptive parents must attend.
 Prior to the hearing, they must appear for an interview with the specialists attached to the court if the judge deems it appropriate.
 Our attorney will prepare you for the court hearing and represent you in court.